-LOS ANGELES (AP) All-Pro defensive lineman Aaron Donald reported to the Los Angeles Rams on Saturday, ending a holdout that began in May without getting a new contract.
+LOS ANGELES (AP) All-Pro defensive lineman Aaron Donald reported to the Los Angeles Rams on Saturday, ending his four-month holdout without getting a new contract.

-The sides intend to continue negotiations even with Donald back on the team, the Rams announced.
+The sides couldn't reach a deal, but they intend to continue talks even with Donald back in uniform, the Rams announced.

 Tanzel Smart, a rookie sixth-round pick out of Tulane, is expected to start in Donald's place Sunday against the Colts.